katalyst/tables/README.md

 end
 ```

+## Extensions

+The following extensions are available:

+* [Orderable](docs/orderable.md) - adds bulk-update for 'ordinal' columns via dragging rows in the table.

 ## Customization

 A common pattern we use is to have a cell at the end of the table for actions.
 For example: